 The next post will cover tips on how to introduce a nanny or babysitter into your daily routines and how to plan your first few days together.

 I`ve been a nanny in Budapest working for foreign families since 2006.
 I have met people from many different backgrounds, babysat for kids of all ages and have experienced a lot about what it means to become part of a family, and having the patience to handle not only many different types of children, but their parents too.
+I also write a monthly canister vacuum review, I prefer it when I am up to date on the technology I use.
 Since 2011 I`m a blessed mom of a precious little boy, and have come to know firsthand `the other side of the coin` (to directly translate an expression from Hungarian).
 Now I`m back to work part time with my son tagging along.
 I`m happy to answer any nanny- or baby-related questions.
 I’m also happy to help moms find cleaning services, drivers, gardeners or any other help around the house.